dprakash2101/hardcoded_ip_check/README.md

         uses: dprakash2101/hardcoded_ip_check@v1.0.0  # Use the latest version
         with:
           directories: 'src, app, config'  # Specify directories to check
+          extensions: '.cs,.py'  # Optionally specify extensions to check
+          combine_extensions: 'true'  # Set to true to combine with default extensions

 ```
 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.